Pithikos/python-websocket-server/README.md

 Using on your project
 =======================
-In order to use the websocket server in your project, simply copy `websocket.py` to your project and `from websocket import WebSocketsServer`.
+In order to use the websocket server in your project, simply copy `websocket.py` to your project and `from websocket import WebsocketServer`.
 Then use the documented API below to manage the behaviour of your server.

 By default the server doesn't do anything when events occur.